Prevention Of Sleep Apnea Risks

 Risks

-apnea in babies include death and severe heart or brain
+The risks of severe apnea in babies include death and lasting heart or brain

 damage.
-Very poor sleep quality is a less serious effect but it can
+Very poor night and nap quality is a less serious effect but it can

 lead to health problems too, and of course make your baby